 Though I miss summer’s wonderful assortment of berries, I am overjoyed at the wide selection of squash available in my grocery store’s produce section now that Fall has arrived.
 On my most recent trip, I stocked up on acorn squash, mostly because they’re just so adorable, and figured I’d work out what to do with them once I got them home.

 Even if my teen son protests, I will definitely be making this again.
-Not only did I think it tasted amazing, they’re just so pretty!
+Not only did I think it tasted amazing, but they’re also so pretty!
 I can’t say that about a lot of the dishes I make so the visual appeal alone makes this one of my new favorite dishes.
 Throw in the fact that it’s pretty easy to make and it’s basically my ideal recipe.
+If you want to try another squash recipe to see how your family likes it, try my Air Fryer Yellow Squash.

 - 1-2 T olive oil